dmeranda/demjson/README.md

 For MOST uses, the standard Python JSON library should be sufficient.

 However demjson may still be useful.
 In particular it in general has better error handling and "lint" checking capabilities.
+It also can correctly deal with different Unicode encodings, including ASCII.

 More information
 ================
+See the files under the "docs" subdirectory.

 Complete documentation and additional information is available on the [demjson project homepage](http://deron.meranda.us/python/demjson/).

 It is also available on the
 [Python Package Index](http://pypi.python.org/pypi/demjson/).

 License
 =======